-The breakfast bread is excellent with butter and jam, lemon curd, hazelnut cocoa cream, toasted, and also for a savory breakfast.
-Made with type 2 flour and mixed seeds both inside and outside.
-The amount of water reported in the recipe is variable as it depends on the absorption degree of the flour used, so I recommend initially adding 500 and the other 100 ml if necessary gradually adding them.
-This breakfast bread can also be used to make savory toasts and sandwiches.
+The breakfast bread is great with butter and jam, lemon curd, chocolate and hazelnut cream, toasted, even for a savory breakfast.
+Made with only type 2 flour and mixed seeds both inside and outside.
+The amount of water reported in the recipe is variable as it depends on the absorption capacity of the flour used, so I recommend initially putting 500 and the other 100 ml if necessary gradually adding them.
+This breakfast bread can also be used to make savory toast and sandwiches.

 If you don’t want to miss all the new recipes, follow me also on my FB page, on my IG profile and on my Youtube channel.